 Stand still or sit down.

-Put you finger under one nostril like I’m doing in the picture, breath in and breath out.
-Put your finger under your other nostril, breath in and breath out again.
+Put your finger under one nostril like I’m doing in the picture, breath in, and breath out.
+Put your finger under your other nostril, breath in, and breathe out again.

 Which one was more clear, or less blocked?

 If your left nostril was more clear, don’t bother reading this post (joking, just read it anyway).
 But if your right nostril is more clear, then you’re in luck.
 When your right nostril is more clear, the left side of your brain, which is the academic/logic part of the mind, is functioning better at that moment.
 So, comprehending this post will probably be much easier.
 Your metabolism and digestion are also working faster.

 If your left nostril is more clear, the right side of your brain is functioning better.
 The right side of your brain is the more creative and artistic part of the brain.
 Ever noticed how sometimes, no matter how many times you read a block of text, the information just doesn’t seem to be sinking in?
 It’s probably because the left nostril/right side of the brain was dominant at that moment.

 If both are completely equal and it stays that way for a while, then maybe you’re an enlightened yogi, or maybe you’ve had a nose job Denver procedure which modified your airways as a side note.
 Either way it’s very rare for both airways to have equal air pressure at the same time.

 There are certain activities that are better to do, depending on the nostril that is dominant.